IPvSean/ansible-networking-vagrant-demo/training-course/exercise02/README.md

-# Exercise 02 - Grabbing Facts
+# Exercise 02 - Using the os_facts Module

 For this exercise we are going to grab specific information from the network.
 For every [network platform](https://access.redhat.com/articles/3185021) there is a `os_facts` module.
 In this case we are going to use the [vyos_facts](http://docs.ansible.com/ansible/latest/vyos_facts_module.html) module to collect information.
 Lets first see what information we can gather through facts.
 We will register the output from the `vyos_facts` module and use the `debug` module to display it to our terminal.